-- If you feel like your child is having difficulty focusing in school due to the divorce, talk with their teacher about what’s going on and how best to help them improve their performance academically.
+- If you feel like your child is having difficulty focusing in school due to the divorce, talk with their teacher about what’s going on or seek counselling services if necessary and how best to help them improve their performance academically.

 Children may experience depression, low self-esteem, or shame

 - Depression: Children who experience divorce are at higher risk for depression, anxiety, and behavioural problems.
 They may also be more likely to develop negative feelings about themselves or their relationships with others.

 - Low self-esteem: The loss of a parent figure and disruption of family routines can cause children to doubt their worth as people or feel that they are not good enough for anyone else.

 - Shame: Some children blame themselves for their parent’s divorce, which can lead them to feel ashamed about something that isn’t their fault or worthy of shame at all

 Children will seek ways to fill the void of a missing parent, be it through excessive computer usage or eating disorders

 While children can be resilient, their development is greatly impacted by the loss of a parent.
 While it’s normal for children to act out in some way, when it comes to divorce, those acting out behaviours may become more frequent and more severe.
 For example, your child might develop an eating disorder or excessively use technology as a coping mechanism.